animatedmax/spring-data-geode/src/main/markdown/index.md

 Tip
 </div></td>
 <td class="content">You can find more information about Spring Data for
-Apache Geode’s support for Apache Geode’s new integrated security framework using Apache Shiro in this <a href="https://spring.io/blog/2016/11/10/spring-data-geode-1-0-0-incubating-release-released">spring.io blog post</a>.</td>
+Apache Geode's support for Apache Geode's new integrated security framework using Apache Shiro in this <a href="https://spring.io/blog/2016/11/10/spring-data-geode-1-0-0-incubating-release-released">spring.io blog post</a>.</td>